Principal Investigator (PI)

 Assistant Professor of Earth, Atmospheric, and Planetary Sciences

-I am an atmospheric dynamist.
-My research focuses on the fundamental dynamics and variability of mid- latitude atmospheric waves, especially high-impact extreme weather and climate events.
-I obtained a Ph.D. in Geophysical Sciences from The University of Chicago.
+I am an atmospheric and climate dynamist.
+My research focuses on the fundamental dynamics and variability of mid- latitude atmospheric waves on Earth and other planets, especially high-impact extreme weather and climate events.
+As a weather weenie, I went to Ocean University of China for my college majored in atmospheric sciences, and I obtained a Ph.D. in Geophysical Sciences from The University of Chicago.
+After a postdoctoral training at Harvard, I joined Purdue faculty.

 THE TEAM